Declaration of Compliance

 Below you will find the current declaration of conformity.
 Declarations of conformity from previous years can be obtained by using the year filter below.

-The following declaration refers to the recommendations of the Code in its version of April 28, 2022, which was published in the Federal Gazette on June 27, 2022 ("Code").
+The following statement refers to the recommendations of the Deutscher Corporate Governance Kodex ("Code") in its version dated April 28, 2022, which was published in the Federal Gazette on June 27, 2022.

-The Executive Board and Supervisory Board of LUDWIG BECK am Rathauseck – Textilhaus Feldmeier Aktiengesellschaft declare in accordance with Section 161 of the German Stock Corporation Act (AktG) that the recommendations of the "Government Commission on the German Corporate Governance Code" published by the Federal Ministry of Justice and Consumer Protection in the official section of the Federal Gazette have been complied with and will be complied with in the future with the following exceptions:
+The Executive Board and Supervisory Board of LUDWIG BECK am Rathauseck – Textilhaus Feldmeier Aktiengesellschaft declare in accordance with § 161 Aktiengesetz (Stock Corporation Act) that the recommendations of the Commission, Regierungskommission Deutscher Corporate Governance Kode, published by the Federal Ministry of Justice and Consumer Protection in the official section of the Federal Gazette have been complied with and are being complied with in future, with the following exceptions:

-1. The description of the main features of the entire internal control system and the risk management system in the company's management report, as well as the presentation of the appropriateness and effectiveness of these systems, are omitted.
+1. The description of the main characteristics of the entire internal control system and risk management system in the company's management report and the presentation of the appropriateness and effectiveness of these systems have been omitted.
 Recommendation A.5 of the Code is therefore not complied with.
-Following a cost-benefit analysis, the Executive Board and the Supervisory Board have concluded that it would not be reasonable or proportionate for a company of the size of LUDWIG BECK am Rathauseck - Textilhaus Feldmeier Aktiengesellschaft to comply with recommendation A.5.
+Based on a cost-benefit analysis, the Executive Board and Supervisory Board have come to the conclusion that it would not be reasonable or proportionate for a company of the size of LUDWIG BECK am Rathauseck – Textilhaus Feldmeier Aktiengesellschaft to comply with recommendation A.5.

-3. The current system for the remuneration of Executive Board members in accordance with Section 87a AktG, adopted by the Supervisory Board on March 24, 2021, and confirmed without change by resolution on March 27, 2025, and accordingly the current service contracts with the Executive Board members, do not fully comply with the recommendations of the Code.
-Recommendation G.3 sentence 1 of the Code, according to which the Supervisory Board should use an appropriate peer group of other third-party entities, the composition of which it discloses, to assess the customary nature of the actual total remuneration of the Executive Board members compared to other companies, is not complied with.
-The remuneration system adopted by the Supervisory Board on March 24, 2021, does not provide for such a peer group comparison.
-This is because there is an insufficient number of listed companies domiciled in Germany that are comparable to LUDWIG BECK in terms of size and sector.
-Therefore, the determination and disclosure of a representative peer group is currently out of the question, in the Supervisory Board’s opinion.
-Nevertheless, the Supervisory Board ensures, by comparison with non-listed companies in the fashion industry in the broader sense, that the Executive Board's remuneration is appropriate and customary.
+3. The current system for the remuneration of members of the Executive Board in accordance with § 87a Aktiengesetz (Stock Corporation Act), which was adopted by the Supervisory Board on March 24, 2021, and confirmed unchanged by a resolution of the Supervisory Board on March 27, 2025, and which was most recently approved by the company's Annual General Meeting by resolution on May 22, 2025, and accordingly also the current employment contracts with the members of the Executive Board, do not fully comply with the recommendations of the Code.
+Recommendation G.3 sentence 1 of the Code, according to which the Supervisory Board should use an appropriate peer group of other third-party entities, the composition of which it discloses, to assess the customary nature of the specific total remuneration of the members of the Executive Board in comparison with other enterprises, is not complied with.
+The remuneration system for members of the Executive Board adopted by the Supervisory Board does not provide for such a peer group comparison.
+This is because there are not enough listed companies based in Germany that are comparable to LUDWIG BECK in terms of size and industry.
+In the opinion of the Supervisory Board, the determination and disclosure of a representative peer group is therefore not currently under consideration.
+Nevertheless, the Supervisory Board ensures by comparison with non-listed companies in the fashion industry in the broader sense that the Executive Board's remuneration is appropriate and customary.

-4. According to recommendations G.10 sentences 1 and 2 of the Code, the variable remuneration amounts of Executive Board members should be invested predominantly in company shares or granted as share-based compensation.
-The Executive Board member should only be able to dispose of the long-term variable amounts after a period of four years.
-The remuneration system and, accordingly, the current service contracts with the Executive Board members deviate from these recommendations.
-The Supervisory Board does not consider the share price to be the relevant yardstick for a remuneration system geared to promoting the company's business strategy and long-term development.
-Instead, the Supervisory Board considers the financial and non-financial performance criteria set out in the remuneration system for determining variable remuneration and the payment of all variable remuneration components in cash to be more appropriate for ensuring a clear and transparent remuneration structure.
-In addition, the long-term variable remuneration (long-term incentive) is not paid out every four years, but in a three-year cycle, to ensure continuous motivation and commitment to the company's objectives.
+4. According to recommendations G.10 sentences 1 and 2 of the Code, the variable remuneration amounts of Executive board members should be invested predominantly in company shares or granted as share-based remuneration.
+The Executive board member should only be able to dispose of the long-term variable remuneration components after four years.
+The remuneration system and, accordingly, the current employment contracts with the members of the Executive Board deviate from these recommendations.
+The Supervisory Board does not consider the share price to be the decisive indicator of a remuneration system geared towards promoting the business strategy and long-term development of the company.
+Instead, the Supervisory Board considers the financial and non-financial performance criteria specified in the remuneration system for calculating variable remuneration and the payment of all variable remuneration components in cash to be more appropriate for ensuring a clear and transparent remuneration structure.
+In addition, long-term variable remuneration (long-term incentive) is not paid out every four years, but on a three-year cycle in order to ensure continuous motivation and commitment to the company's goals.

-5. Recommendation G.2 of the Code, according to which a specific target total renumeration should be set for each Executive Board member, is not complied with in all service contracts with Executive Board members.
-As the objectives and underlying performance criteria for granting the variable remuneration components are designed the same for all Executive Board members, the Supervisory Board does not consider the determining of a specific target total remuneration for each Executive Board member in their service contracts to be necessary.
+5. Recommendation G.2 of the Code, according to which a specific total remuneration target should be set for each member of the Executive Board, is not complied with in all employment contracts with members of the Executive Board.
+As the objectives and underlying performance criteria for the granting of variable remuneration components are the same for all members of the Executive Board, the Supervisory Board does not consider it necessary to specify a specific target total remuneration for each member of the Executive Board in their employment contract.

-8. For the reasons stated in sections 1 to 7 above, the company will, in the future, continue to deviate from the recommendations of the German Corporate Governance Code stated therein.
+8. For the reasons stated in sections 1 to 7 above, deviations from the recommendations of the Code mentioned therein are also to be made in future.

 Christian Greiner